 Birmingham is just the right size to easily navigate for an entertaining weekend.
 Leave the guys at home where they belong and launch out with your girlfriends.

 Let’s get this weekend started with some culture.
 The collection at the Birmingham Museum of Art is one of the finest in the Southeast.
 Enjoy a leisurely stroll through the Asian, American, European Decorative, and Modern and Contemporary galleries.
 Stay for lunch at Oscar’s at the Museum, set in an airy room with a view of the sculpture garden and a very good menu.
 Oscar’s is currently closed during the pandemic but will reopen as soon as possible.

 Then head out to The Summit, the finest and most entertaining shopping center in the state.
 Before you go shoe shopping, stop in at Halcyon Days Salon & Spa for gloriously indulgent pedicures and manicures—or to spend longer there for a massage and facial.
 Luxury!

 Now you’re prepared for an afternoon exploring this extensive outdoor shopping center in stores such as Saks Fifth Avenue, Pottery Barn, Gus Mayer, Ann Taylor, Williams-Sonoma, and so much more.
 This spree will require many devoted hours, so wear comfortable shoes over that new pedicure.

 The Summit has many good restaurants, but for those who want to get to know the city better, start with tapas and a glass of wine or three at The Wine Loft.
 Then go a block or so over to the trendy Bamboo on 2nd for sushi rolls, noodle bowls, small plates, a variety of skewered and grilled foods and Asian inspired sandwiches and salads.
 If sushi’s not your thing, drive on over to nearby Ovenbird, another trendy chef-owned eatery with quite the selection (no reservation required).

 Are you party women?
 If so, Birmingham has plenty of nightlife.
 Try The Collins Bar, a very hot drinking spot with a killer spin on craft cocktails.
-Also in the same vicinity is Atomic Lounge, which is a unique Birmingham restaurant and rum bar featuring classic Cuban and Latin inspired dishes, with just a touch of the south.
+Also in the same vicinity is Cayo Coco, which is a unique Birmingham restaurant and rum bar featuring classic Cuban and Latin inspired dishes, with just a touch of the south.